JuliaCJK/IDSGraphs.jl/docs/src/api_internals.md

 # Internal Functions & Structs

+!!! note

-Note: any objects here are **not** part of the public API and are subject to change at any time.
+    Anything only described here are **not** part of the public API and are subject to change at any time.
 You should not rely on any of these functions remaining the same across versions.

 ## Structure Parsing